A beautiful brick home, showcasing real estate or homeownership.

 Share:

-After working through the many stages of the mortgage application process, most home buyers are beyond relieved when their lender tells them they are clear to close – and for good reason.
-With underwriting, document verification and the offer out of the way, being clear to close – sometimes referred to as “CTC” – in real estate is a great sign that your lender will grant you the loan you need.
+Hearing the words “clear to close” can bring relief to many home buyers nearing the end of the mortgage process.
+With underwriting, document verification and the offer out of the way, being clear to close – sometimes referred to as “CTC” – in real estate is a great sign that your lender will grant you the home loan you need.

-All that said, just because you’re clear to close doesn’t mean you’ve reached the finish line.
+All that said, being clear to close doesn’t mean you’ve reached the finish line.
 You’ll need to complete a few final steps before you get the keys to the property.

 What Does ‘Clear To Close’ Mean?